akileshjayakumar/Random-Password-Generator/README.md

    Open `index.html` in your browser to start using the application.

 ## Contributing

+Your contributions are welcome!
+If you have ideas for improvements or new features:

 1. **Fork the Repository**
 2. **Create a Branch:**
    ```bash